PartlySaneStudios/partly-sane-skies/README.md

 ### Pet for Minion Information Display

-When opening the minion, your current pet selected will appear, along with the pet that you have set as favourite.
+When opening the minion, your current pet selected will appear, along with the pet that you have set as favorite.

 ![Pet for Minion Information Display](images/pet_minion_display.png)